 Instructions: Each SEA must include the measurements of interim progress toward meeting the long-term goals for academic achievement, graduation rates, and English language proficiency, set forth in the State’s response to Title I, Part A question 4.iii, for all students and separately for each subgroup of students, including those listed in response to question 4.i.a. of this document.
 For academic achievement and graduation rates, the State’s measurements of interim progress must take into account the improvement necessary on such measures to make significant progress in closing statewide proficiency and graduation rate gaps.

 A. Academic Achievement

-Massachusetts will be administering a new statewide assessment in grades 3-8 in the 2016-17 school year.
-The new assessment, the Next-Generation MCAS, will build upon the successes of both the original MCAS and Massachusetts’ two-year trial of the PARCC assessments.
-The Next-Generation MCAS will be scored on a scale that differs from both the original MCAS and PARCC.
-Because baseline data from the new assessments will not be available until the summer of 2017, it is not possible for Massachusetts to determine final long-term goals for the state at this time.
-However, in the interim Massachusetts has set ambitious, long-term academic achievement goals for all students and all subgroups in English language arts, Mathematics and Science based on assessment results from the 2015-16 school year, and plans to apply the same methodology once Next-Generation MCAS results are available.
-The overall goal is consistent for all groups and subjects: reduce the proficiency gap by one-third over the next six years.